 We offer a number of payment plans and financing options designed to fit your needs.

-Learn more about a buttock lift in Houston or see examples of butt lift surgeries in our Photo Gallery.
+Learn more about a buttock lift at Houston Plastic & Reconstructive Surgery or see examples of butt lift surgeries in our Photo Gallery.

 With Dr. Clayton Moliver, Dr. Fred Aguilar, Dr. Soumo Banerji, and Dr. Virginia Pittman, our practice is the proud home of four of the top plastic surgeons in the Houston area.
 Their combined expertise has brought beautiful results to thousands of patients — all with a genuine, 1-on-1 approach.Meet Dr. Clayton Moliver Meet Dr. Fred Aguilar Meet Dr. Soumo Banerji Meet Dr. Virginia Pittman